 Curious about the Library’s digital magazines and eBooks, online Universal Classes or digital business and investing resources?
 Need help getting started with your mobile device, scanning, e-mail, Web searching or saving and sending documents?
 Schedule an appointment for a one hour one-on-one session with a librarian.
 Open to Warrenville cardholders; registration required.
 Register at the Information Desk in person or call 630/393-1171 x100.

-Bring your own popcorn and join us for a movie matinee on the fourth Tuesday of each month, except November and December, at 2 p.m. in the Library’s Hudetz Meeting Room.
+Bring your own popcorn and join us for a movie matinee on the fourth Tuesday of each month at 2 p.m. in the Library’s Hudetz Meeting Room.
 For ages 18 and up.

 First Thursday of each month, 7:30 p.m.

 Note: The group does not meet in July.

 Share insights with other readers and discover new books at a library book discussion.
 Click here for discussion and reading schedule.